shakthirohanr/cryptonite_taskphase_shakthi/Hello_Hackers.md

 # Hello Hackers

-This module was on executing commands in Linux.
+This module is about executing commands in Linux.

 ![](https://i.imgur.com/KC9GHzf.png)